Codecademy/docs/content/javascript/concepts/enums/enums.md

 ---
-Title: 'Enums'
+Title: "Enums"
-Description: 'JavaScript has no support for a native enum type, but it is possible to define enums using Objects.'
+Description: "JavaScript has no support for a native enum type, but it is possible to define enums using Objects."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 JavaScript has no support for a native **enum** type, but it is possible to define enums using `Object`s.
 In general, enums are a type that can hold a finite number of defined values.
 The values in enums are not mutable.